The Role of IV Nutrition and Customized Diet Plans in Autism Management

 Increasingly, science is proving the gut-brain axis autism connection is not a theory, but a biological reality.
 The gut is our “second brain,” and if it’s inflamed or imbalanced, it directly impacts mood, cognition, and behavior.

-This is why a comprehensive autism treatment plan, like the one at IRM, doesn’t just focus on the brain—it starts with healing the gut and replenishing the body.
+This is why a comprehensive autism treatment plan at IRM doesn’t just focus on the brain; it starts with healing the gut and replenishing the body.
 Our protocol includes three specialized IV nutrition sessions and a one-month customized diet plan from a nutrition therapist.

 Here’s the rationale behind this vital component.